 Here are my picks for The Best Sites For Learning Practical Money Skills:

 Hands On Banking from Wells Fargo is number eight.
 Most of it provides audio support for the text, and there are different levels of learning modules ranging from fourth grade to adults.
-I would have ranked it much higher if it was a little more interactive. (this looks like a newer version of the site)
+I would have ranked it much higher if it was a little more interactive. (this looks like a Spanish version of the site)

 Financial Fitness For Life has a lot of similarities to Hands On Banking, and has a little more interactivity.
 I’ve ranked it at number seven.